reachweb/resrv-docs/checkout.md

 {{ /resrv_checkout_redirect }}
 ```

 This tag displays an automated message depending on the status of the payment.
 Besides that, inside the tag you can access a `reservation` variable that contains the reservation data.
-This is the correct place to add any goal-based events or Javascript code.
+This is the correct place to add any goal-based events, like Analytics.

 ## Checkout form